What I do

 The challenge

 Pay transparency fosters a workforce of loyal, engaged, and truly satisfied employees, however compensation is often shrouded in secrecy.
-A black box of subjective assessments and random figures that are difficult to verify which leads to one-off salary calculations, significant frustration, confusion, and ultimately, a lack of trust in the process.
+A black box of subjective assessments and random figures that are difficult to verify which leads to significant frustration, confusion, and a lack of trust in the process.

 šŸ˜•